Onetime high-flying lawyer Girardi indicted on client theft

 Girardi and Kamon, 49, are charged in Los Angeles with wire fraud for embezzling more than $15 million from clients, prosecutors said.

-In one case, described in the LA indictment, Girardi settled a case involving a man severely burned in a utility explosion for $53 million.
+In one case, described in the LA indictment, Girardi settled a case for $53 million involving a man severely burned in a gas utility explosion in San Bruno, California, in 2010.
 But he told the client the settlement was for $7.25 million.

-Online court records do not indicate whether Girardi or the other two men have attorneys in the case.

-Kamon is in custody and Girardi is expected to appear Monday in U.S. District Court in Los Angeles.
+Girardi is expected to appear Monday in U.S. District Court in Los Angeles.
+Arraignments were set for Feb.
+7 in Chicago.

+Kamon, who is custody, has pleaded not guilty to another wire fraud case in which he’s accused of embezzling law firm funds to renovate two LA-area homes, pay for shopping sprees and hire an escort.

+Attorneys for Girardi and Kamon did not immediately respond to requests for comment.

 Foody reported from Chicago.
 Associated Press journalist Andrew Dalton contributed to this report.